mitotic/graphterm/docs/virtual-setup.rst

     credentials, which will be stored in the local file ``~/.boto``.
     Then run the command again, enter a tagname (e.g., ``testlab``), choose ``auth_type`` as ``multiuser``, and select the ``pylab`` and ``netcdf`` options.
+You may also need to enter your project's Google Client ID and Secret, which were obtained following the instructions at :ref:`googleauth`.

     When you press the *submit* button, the generated command line should look something like this:

     ``ec2launch --type=m3.medium --key_name=ec2key --ami=ami-2f8f9246 --gmail_addr=user@gmail.com --auth_type=multiuser --pylab --netcdf testlab``